 Who will conduct the analysis?

-All three practitioners are keen runners and between them have covered distances from competing in 800m on track all the way up to half marathons, full marathons and ultra-marathon distances.
+Our Physio's are all keen runners and between them have covered distances from competing in 800m on track all the way up to half marathons, full marathons and ultra-marathon distances.
 We feel that in order to understand runners and running injuries, it's helpful to be a runner yourself!

 What is the duration and cost of the analysis?